CPK Insurance

 Purchasing workers compensation insurance starts with understanding your state's specific requirements.
 Each state has its own rules about when coverage is required, what benefits must be provided, and how policies must be structured.
 In monopolistic fund states like Ohio, Washington, Wyoming, and North Dakota, you must purchase coverage through the state fund.
 In all other states, you can purchase coverage from private insurance carriers, and some states also operate a state fund as a competitive option alongside private insurers.

 When shopping for a workers comp policy, you will need to provide detailed information about your business, including your industry, the number of employees, their job descriptions and classification codes, your total payroll, and your claims history.
 Accurate classification of your employees is critical because it directly affects your premium.
 Misclassifying employees into lower-rate classifications may save money initially but can result in significant audit adjustments and penalties when the carrier audits your payroll at the end of the policy period.
-An experienced insurance agent can help ensure your employees are classified correctly from the start.
+A licensed insurance professional can help ensure your employees are classified correctly from the start.

-Working with an independent insurance agent or broker who has access to multiple carriers is the most effective way to find competitive pricing for workers comp coverage.
-Different carriers have different appetites for various types of risk, and an agent who represents only one carrier cannot show you the full range of available options.
-CPK Insurance works with a broad network of workers compensation carriers and can help you compare quotes, evaluate carrier financial strength, and identify opportunities for savings through safety programs and premium financing.
+Working with CPK Insurance to compare options and connect with a licensed insurance professional from a participating provider is an effective way to shop for workers comp coverage.
+Different carriers have different appetites for various types of risk, and comparing more than one option helps you see a fuller range of available choices.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare quotes, evaluate carrier financial strength, and identify opportunities for savings through safety programs and premium financing.

 Once your policy is in place, ongoing management is important.
 Workers compensation policies are subject to annual audits, during which the carrier reviews your actual payroll records and compares them to the estimated payroll used to calculate your initial premium.
 If your actual payroll was higher than estimated, you will owe additional premium.
 If it was lower, you will receive a return premium.
 Keeping accurate payroll records and promptly reporting changes in your workforce helps avoid unpleasant surprises at audit time.
 Additionally, developing a return-to-work program that helps injured employees transition back to productive employment as soon as medically appropriate can reduce the cost and duration of claims, ultimately lowering your experience modification rate and future premiums.